May 21, 2022

 A year in Sweden

-It has been a journey of exploration, learnings, milestones and patience.
+It has been a journey of exploration, leanings, milestones and patience.
 A lot has changed since.
-I am no longer a lone wolf and now working at a cool EV startup-ish company, Polestar.
+I am no longer a lone wolf and now working at a cool EV startup’ish company, Polestar.

 Moving to a new country is as good as building an entire new life.
 Adjusting to the new lifestyle, culture, rebuilding your social, professional groups isn't as easy as it looks.
 There were a few cultural shocks and many things to get used to.
 Below is a collection of such nitty gritties.